Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 So we really need to be thinking about how much it costs to administer all these things.

-Every government program, you know, it's not just a dollar taken to the private sector and given to, you know, whatever program needs it.
+Every government program, you know, it's not just a dollar taken by the private sector and given to, you know, whatever person needs it.

 It's way more than that.